 Because a disabled mother’s ‘voice’ is even less likely to be heard.

-Because women still give birth through genitals that have been mutilated.
+Because birthing people still give birth through genitals that have been mutilated.

 Because women still give birth alone and lonely.

 Because parents are routinely denied basic human rights, like choosing where and how to have their baby.

 Because emotional coercion is wrong.

 Because who’s the boss here – the mother or the health professional?

 Because there isn’t enough staff, money, resources or love to go round.